-AML is characterised by an overproduction of immature white blood cells, called myeloblasts or leukaemic blasts, but can occasionally occur in the red cell or platelet lines.
+AML is characterised by an overproduction of immature white blood cells, called myeloblasts or leukaemic blasts.
 These cells crowd the bone marrow, preventing it from making normal blood cells.
 They can also spill out into the bloodstream and circulate around the body.
 Due to their immaturity they are unable to function properly to prevent or fight infection.
-Inadequate numbers of red cells and platelets being made by the marrow cause anaemia, easy bleeding, and/or bruising.
+Inadequate numbers of red cells and platelets being made by the marrow can cause anaemia, easy bleeding, and/or bruising.

-Some years ago doctors from America, France, and Britain classified AML into eight different subtypes based on the appearance of the leukaemic cells under the microscope.
+AML is classified into eight different subtypes based on the appearance of the leukaemic cells under the microscope.
 Each subtype provides information on the type of blood cell involved and the point at which it stopped maturing properly in the bone marrow.
 This is known as the French-American-British (FAB) classification system.

 The current World Health Organisation’s classification system for AML uses additional information obtained from more specialised laboratory techniques, like genetic studies, to classify AML more precisely.
 This information also provides more reliable information regarding the likely course (prognosis), of a particular subtype of AML, and the best way to treat it.

 The most important factor in predicting prognosis in AML is the genetic make-up of the leukaemic cells.
 Certain cytogenetic changes are associated with a more favourable prognosis than others.
 This means that they are more likely to respond well to treatment, and may even be cured.